Gav1012/googlecalAI/README.md

 # googlecalAI
+This project uses React and OpenAI to create a weekly schedule for the user, \
-This project combines the APIs of OpenAI and Google Calendar to work together to create schedules.
-The main goal is to have a web page where users can \
+following a prompt provided by the user The main goal is to have a web page \ where users can  login to their Google accounts and ask an AI to schedule events \
-login to their Google accounts and ask an AI to schedule events for them based on information such as specific days, time periods, exceptions, and more. \
+for them based on information such as specific days, time periods, exceptions, \
+and more.
 At the moment this is still a WIP and features may change.

 # Languages/Tools
 * JavaScript
 * React
-* Python
 * Firebase
-* Google Calendar API
 * OpenAI API

 # Installation